Download and Share an Analytics Report

 When you are downloading a report, the dialog with your email address in the Email field opens.
 If you want to send a report to yourself, click Send.
 Else, enter the email of the receiver.
 You can enter multiple emails and use commas to separate them.

 Download Sessions Tracking Details

-However, if you are downloading Session Tracking Details, then two more fields will appear besides Email: Select Date Format and Activity Count.
+However, if you are downloading Session Tracking Details, then three more fields will appear besides Email: Select Date Format, Activity Count, and Advanced Facet Details.
 In the first, you can choose the date-time format (details next) and in the latter you can configure how you want user activities to appear in the downloaded report.

 Select Date Format

 .On selecting DD-MM-YYYY + Time, you will see the date and activity time in the columns Session Start Time, Session End Time, and Activity Time of the downloaded or shared report.

 Selecting the second option will cause the time to vanish.

 In the default format, each row in a session repeats three key pieces of information: searches, clicks, and cases.

 To read a session, you start from the lowest row and read upwards.
 The next image is a report of session 1602160226239364, in which (1) A user visits a page, (2) visits support, (3) performs a search, (4) visits support again, (5) then clicks a search result, (6) searches for something, (7) logs a ticket, (8) searches again, and (9) finally logs a ticket and ends the session.